 I have a problem with front crawl breathing and arm techniques.
 This is my third week of lessons by a tutor at my local pool, I cannot grasp the breathing techniques, and the arm pull at the same time; after inhaling and pushing off, I am not holding my breath long enough before I breathe out for the first complete arm pull and the next breath.
 I appear to be fighting for air at the end and taking in a lot of water.
 Please help a desperate beginner who loves the crawl.

 I am wondering why you are holding your breath at all.
 The breathing technique for the front crawl is much easier if you breathe out into the water.

 There are two different breathing techniques for front crawl; explosive breathing and trickle breathing.
 Trickle breathing is usually the easiest and most comfortable.

-of needing to breathe, you roll your head to the side and only have to inhale before returning your face into the water (unlike explosive breathing where you have to both exhale and then inhale in a very short time).
+Trickle breathing is the act of exhaling out into the water as you swim so that at the point of needing to breathe, you roll your head to the side and only have to inhale before returning your face into the water (unlike explosive breathing, where you have to both exhale and then inhale in a very short time).

-Regarding the timing of the breathing technique with the arm pull, the head should roll to the side, not lift over the water surface, and it should occur as the arm as pulled back towards the hip allowing space for the breath to take place.
+Regarding the timing of the breathing technique with the arm pull, the head should roll to the side, not lift over the water surface, and it should occur as the arm is pulled back towards the hip, allowing space for the breath to take place.
 A good tip is to aim to look at your shoulder as you breathe.
 Then your head and arm position will be somewhere near correct.

-contains over 20 separate swimming exercises to help all parts of freestyle, including breathing.
+My best-selling book How To Swim Front Crawl contains over 20 separate swimming exercises to help all parts of freestyle, including breathing.
 You can download it, print out the parts you need and take them to your pool to try out.
 Click the link below for more information.